Do you ever feel that barriers are put in your way to help you change what you are doing?

 “When things just aren’t working anymore, it makes you reflect on why not.”

-I feel happy that I’ve had these experiences and pop-ups at the gallery and for the most part, I’ve enjoyed doing them and meeting/chatting with visitors over the years, but taking into account all the work involved with organising them, I do agree that I’m ready for a new path…
+I feel happy that I’ve had these experiences and pop-ups at the gallery and I’ve enjoyed doing them and meeting/chatting with visitors over the years, but taking into account all the work involved with organising them, I’m ready for an easier path…